nemanjafalb/knowlagfe/README.md

-# ErrorBase - Programmatic SEO Knowledge Base
+# ErrorCode - Programmatic SEO Knowledge Base

 A high-performance, automated Knowledge Base for error codes, built with PHP and powered by Google Gemini AI.